Google may get government permission to test Project Loon in India

 Few Things That You Need to Know About Google’s Project Loon:

-Google approached various Indian ministries including aviation and IT with the proposal last year, but the project was shot down owing to concerns over the spectrum bandwidth.
-Google’s Project Loon needs 700MHz to 900MHz spectrum bands to provide connectivity but that spectrum band is already occupied by telecom service providers and could lead to interference with cellular transmissions.
+Google approached various Indian ministries including aviation and IT with the proposal last year.
+But, the project was shot down owing to concerns over the spectrum bandwidth.
+Google’s Project Loon needs 700MHz to 900MHz spectrum bands to provide connectivity but telecom service providers has already occupied that band and could lead to interference with cellular transmissions.

 Telecom operators have urged the Telecom ministry to ensure that broadcast frequencies are allotted only through allocation.
 The IT ministry feared the Google’s Project Loon could interfere with existing cellular networks.